 Well, I’m happy to tell you that making pie crust isn’t difficult.
-It takes just four ingredients—water, fat, salt and flour—and a little time (about four minutes).
-And pie crust is quite forgiving as you make it.
-Mix the flour and the fat, add the water, make the dough into a ball, and roll it out—that’s it!
+It takes just four ingredients (flour, fat, salt and water) and a little time, and it’s quite forgiving.

 You can even use a food processor to do it.

 I’ve used King Arthur flour for years and like it, but any good flour will do.
-As my family has become more health conscious over the years, I’ve made some crusts with whole wheat flour.
-It’s more crumbly and a bit harder to handle, but it has nice flavor and texture that go particularly well with pumpkin pies.
+Recently, as my family has become more health conscious, I’ve started making some crusts with whole wheat flour.
+It’s more crumbly and a bit harder to handle, but it has nice flavor and texture that go particularly well with pumpkin.

-I usually make butter crusts in my food processor, where the chilled butter mixes well with the flour and ice water, and I make shortening crusts by hand, using a hand pastry blender that works well with the softer shortening.
+I usually make Butter Pie Crusts in my food processor, where the chilled butter mixes well with the flour and ice water, and I make Shortening Pie Crusts by hand, using a pastry blender that works well with the softer shortening.

-Graham Cracker Crust is a nice variation that goes well with citrus pies such as Lemon and Grapefruit.
+Graham Cracker Crust is a nice variation that goes well with citrus pies such as Lemon Meringue and Grapefruit Meringue.